Why Do Your Succulents Lose Color?

 Soil mix & Planter Pot

 Moreover, you need to plant them in appropriate pots with draining holes at their bottom to ensure the soil does not become soggy.
 The right potting soil mix is also essential for healthy, colorful succulents.
-You can either use cactus soil, or make your own by mixing together soil, gritty rocks, and perlite for a well-draining mix.
+You can either use ready-to-use cactus soil, or make your own by mixing together soil, gritty rocks, and perlite for a well-draining mix.

 Conclusion